Rich455/Graph-Based-Discovery-of-Genomic-Subtypes-in-Acute-Myeloid-Leukemia/README.md

 “Machine learning integrates genomic signatures for subclassification beyond primary and secondary acute myeloid leukemia” Blood (2021) https://ashpublications.org/blood/article-abstract/138/19/1885/476049

-Instead of using traditional supervised classifiers alone, this project takes a network-driven perspective to understand how mutations co-occur, cluster, and define biological AML subtypes.
+Instead of using traditional supervised classifiers alone, this project takes a network-driven perspective to understand common co-occurence of mutation in AML.

 ---